torvalds/linux/Documentation/admin-guide/mm/damon/lru_sort.rst

-DAMON_LRU_SORT finds hot pages (pages of memory regions that showing access rates that higher than a user-specified threshold) and cold pages (pages of memory regions that showing no access for a time that longer than a user-specified threshold) using DAMON, and prioritizes hot pages while deprioritizing cold pages on their LRU-lists.
+DAMON_LRU_SORT finds hot pages (pages of memory regions that showing access rates that higher than a user-specified threshold) and cold pages (pages of memory regions that showing anal access for a time that longer than a user-specified threshold) using DAMON, and prioritizes hot pages while deprioritizing cold pages on their LRU-lists.
 To avoid it consuming too much CPU for the prioritizations, a CPU time usage limit can be configured.
 Under